Published on Brock University (http://brocku.ca)

 Areas of Specialization:

 Lynn Arner is cross-appointed between the Centre for Women's and Gender Studies and the Department of English.
 Preceding her appointment at Brock, she held a visiting faculty post at the University of Pittsburgh.
 Her book, Chaucer, Gower, and the Vernacular Rising: Poetry and the Problem of the Populace after 1381 (Penn State University Press, 2013), examines the emergence of vernacular literature in relation to new readers from the upper strata of non-ruling urban classes in the wake of the English Rising of 1381.
-Professor Arner has begun work on her second book-project, which investigates intersections among discourses of gender, class, and ethnicity in medieval texts in relation to England's efforts to colonize Wales, Ireland, and Scotland in the fourteenth and fifteenth centuries.
-Professor Arner works in late medieval English literature, women's and gender studies, contemporary theory, and cultural studies.
+Professor Arner is currently working on two new book projects.
+The first investigates intersections among discourses of gender, class, and ethnicity in medieval texts in relation to England's efforts to colonize Wales, Ireland, and Scotland in the fourteenth and fifteenth centuries.
+The second offers a theoretical analysis of working-class women in the professoriate.
+Professor Arner works in late medieval English literature, gender studies, contemporary theory, and cultural studies.

 Selected Recent Publications: